 Here are my tips for skin care and how to manage your rosacea:

 Don’t over do it with washing your face – When my skin is unhappy, I only wash my face with water once a day (at night).
 In the morning I would use a micellar water.
 As a general rule I avoid getting my face wet as much as I can – this includes in the shower (the water is too hot and you’ll be getting all the ingredients from your hair products on your skin – not good as hair care tends to have ingredients that aggravate sensitive skin).
 If I’m having a bad flare up I will try to cut out water cleansing completely.
 Products: I use a mixture of cleansers but particular favourites for sensitive skin are La Roche Posay Toleriane Dermo-Cleanser for a standard cleanse and The Body Shop Camomile Cleansing Oil for removing make up.
 For my morning cleanse I use Bioderma micellar water – there are ‘dupes’ out there. but they don’t come close in my opinion.
 For flare ups, Avene do a wonderful wipe-off cleanser that soothes and cleanses without water even getting involved.

 Learn your trigger ingredients – I try to avoid certain ingredients that I know will anger my skin.
 A few examples are alcohol, tea tree, witch hazel, menthol, peppermint, Sodium Lauryl Sulphate (a foaming cleansing agent in a lot of shampoos and skin care products), fragrance (usually if a fragrance is in the top 3 ingredients my skin will hate it) and eucalyptus.
-I soon realised that anything that smells minty or if the description says it will make my skin ‘tingle’ I should throw out the window!
+I soon realised that anything that smells minty or if the description says it will make my skin ‘tingle’ I should throw it out of the window!

-Natural does not mean good – As you can see from the list above, there are a lot of natural products that are actually terrible for my skin.
+Natural does not automatically mean good – As you can see from the list above, there are a lot of natural products that are actually terrible for my skin.
 In the past I was sucked in by ‘100% natural’ or ‘totally organic’ claims thinking this would mean no reactions.
 Foolish.